Threewalls fosters contemporary art practices that respond to lived experiences, encouraging connections beyond art.

-Jeﬀreen M. Hayes, Ph.D., a trained art historian and curator, merges administrative, curatorial and academic practices into her cultural practice of supporting artists and community development.
-As an advocate for racial inclusion, equity and access, Jeffreen has developed a curatorial and leadership approach that invites community participation, particularly those in marginalized communities.
+Jeﬀreen M. Hayes, Ph.D., an art historian and curator, merges administrative, curatorial and academic practices into her cultural practice of supporting artists and community development.
+As an advocate for racial inclusion, equity and access, Jeffreen has developed a curatorial and leadership approach that invites community participation, particularly those in historically excluded communities.
 Her curatorial projects include SILOS (2016-18), Augusta Savage: Renaissance Woman (2018-2020), AFRICOBRA: Messages to the People (2018), Process (2019) and AFRICOBRA: Nation Time (2019).
-AFRICOBRA: Nation Time is currently an official collateral event in the 2019 Venice Biennale.

 As the Executive Director of Threewalls, a position she has held since 2015, Jeffreen provides strategic vision for the artistic direction and impact of the organization in Chicago.
 Under her leadership, Threewalls intentionally develops artistic platforms that encourages connections beyond traditional engagements with art.
 These engagements help manifest the organization’s vision of art connecting segregated communities, people and experiences together.